wemake-services/meta/_rsdp/auditions.md

 2. Something is not clear from the docs and the code itself
 3. Code style issue
 4. Not following best-practices

+Time is fixed.
+Bug cost if fixed,
+It is a one day audition.
+It costs 1.000 rubles ([click here](http://www.countrycurrencyrates.com/en/convert/RUB/USD/1000) to see the same in dollars).

 ## I want an audition!